jschuh/klipper-macros/README.md

   to `1.0` to preheat the extruder to the full target temperature, or to `0.0` to not preheat the extruder at all until the bed reaches temperature.

+* `variable_start_extruder_set_target_before_level` *(default: True)* - If
+  `True` the extruder is set to its target temperature before bed leveling begins.
+If `False` the target is set after bed level completes.
+Setting `True` warms up the extruder faster and `False` prevents oozing during bed level.
+  The extruder preheat is applied independent of this setting.

 * `variable_start_bed_heat_delay` *(default: 2000)* - This delay (in
   microseconds) is used to allow the bed to stabilize after it reaches it's target temperature.
 This is present to account for the fact that the